 Around 25, collagen production starts to slowly decline.
 This accelerates around 50 – for women, this time is usually marked by the beginning of perimenopause.

-If you are a woman entering this time of life, some of the symptoms of menopause can be alleviated by taking vitamin and mineral supplements, including collagen.
+If you are a woman entering this time of life, some of the symptoms of menopause can be alleviated by taking vitamin and mineral supplements.
 By the time you reach the 60s or 70s, natural collagen production is very low.

 What to look for